The Planner Paradox: Why Planners ‘marketed as ADHD-Friendly' Can Feel So Unfriendly

 Design Philosophy from the ADHD Brains of Wonderland 222

-I have ADHD, and I’m a planner designer.
-Those two things might seem at odds, but they are the core of our work and design.
-The planner I have always searched for wasn’t a luxury; it was a necessity.
+I have ADHD, and I am a planner designer.
+Those two things might seem at odds, but they are at the core of our work and design.
+The planner I have always searched for was never a luxury.
+It was a necessity.

 The Problem with Rigid Planners

-I can't help but ponder: why are these planners marketed as "ADHD-friendly" so rigid?
+I cannot help but wonder: why are so many planners marketed as ADHD-friendly so rigid?

 The Need for a Different Approach

-It feels like planners designed this way assume we will just "try harder" to fit into a neurotypical mold.
-But as research from various sources points out, people with ADHD don't thrive on forced repetition and discipline; we thrive on momentum and interest.
-Rigid systems will break the moment life throws us a curve ball, leading to that all-too-familiar feeling of failure.
+Sometimes these planners seem to assume that we just need to “try harder” to fit into a neurotypical mold.
+But ADHD does not usually thrive on forced repetition and discipline for discipline’s sake.
+It thrives on momentum, interest, and adaptability.
+Rigid systems can break the moment life throws a curveball, leading to that all-too-familiar feeling of failure.
 It can make you want to abandon the planner entirely.

-Conversely, a layout with extremely minimal structure or lines printed too lightly can be just as overwhelming as one that's overly rigid.
-Words and numbers can feel like they are just floating in a sea of white space.
-Our brains need something to anchor to.
-That's why our philosophy is to provide light structure that is there if you need it, but is also easy to ignore and write over.
-The pages are not hard labeled with "moods" or "top priorities."
-The subtle, lightly printed grids and unlabeled/generally labeled sections are a framework, not a rulebook.
-We wanted our planners to say, "Here's a space for a plan, but you get to decide what that plan is today."
+That is why our philosophy is to provide light structure that is there if you need it, but is also easy to ignore and write over.
+The pages are not hard-labeled with “moods” or “top priorities.”
+The subtle, lightly printed grids and generally labeled sections are a framework, not a rulebook.
+We wanted our planners to say, “Here is a space for a plan, but you get to decide what that plan is today.”

-Maybe it’s a generalization to say every ADHD person needs this flexibility.
-But in my experience, the constant need to change, to get new ideas out, and to avoid the "guilt" of a missed or abandoned page is very real.
-The ability to just pick up where you left off without seeing a reminder of what you didn't do or having the ability to customize your layouts and planning style on the fly, is freeing.
+Maybe it is a generalization to say every person with ADHD needs this kind of flexibility.
+But in my experience, the constant need to change, to get new ideas out, and to avoid the guilt of a missed or abandoned page is very real.
+The ability to pick up where you left off without staring at a reminder of what you did not do, and the ability to customize your layout and planning style on the fly, can be incredibly freeing.

 A Tool That Works With You

-At the end of the day, a planner should be a tool that works with your adhd brain, not against it.
+At the end of the day, a planner should be a tool that works with your ADHD brain, not against it.
 It should adapt to you, not the other way around.
-That means having a planner that gives you the freedom to decide what you track or how much space you need for your goals or if you even need them listed every day then that's the kind of adhd planner that will work for you!
+That means having a planner that gives you the freedom to decide what you track, how much space you need, what matters today, and what does not.

 Happy Planning!